santoshkc1655/Data-Modeling-SQL/README.md

 # Data Modeling and SQL in Relational Database Design for Analytics
 Data Modeling in analysis is the process of creating a visual representation, abstraction of data structures, relationships, and rules within a system or organization.
-The main objective of data modeling is to provide a precise and well organized framework for dta organization and representation, since it enables efficent analysis and decision making.
+The main objective of data modeling is to provide a <ins>precise and well organized framework for data organization and representation, since it enables efficent analysis and decision making</ins>.
 Analyst can discover trends, understand the connection between various items, and make sure that data is efficiently and accurately stored by building models.

 ## There are three main types of data models;
 1.Conceptual Data Model: Represents data by exploring and detailing abstract, high-level business concepts and structures in depth.